The importance of knowing what you earned, own and owe

 None of us became business owners so we could keep books and read financial statements.
-Nevertheless, both are critical to running a successful business.
+Nevertheless, our financial literacy is critical to running a successful business.
 We can’t even approach our full potential without them.

 If we don’t manage data, everything that happens to us — good or bad — is an accident.
 We might survive by accident, but we cannot thrive, which means we cannot thrive without numbers.